wyy-code/InfiGFusion/README.md

 **InfiGFusion** is the first structure-aware fusion framework for large language models that models semantic dependencies among logits using feature-level graphs.
 We introduce a novel Graph-on-Logits Distillation (GLD) loss that captures cross-dimension interactions via co-activation graphs and aligns them using an efficient, provable approximation of Gromov-Wasserstein distance (reducing complexity from O(n^4) to O(nlogn)).
 Our released **InfiGFusion-14B** model consistently shows better performance, achieving +35.6 on Multistep Arithmetic and +37.06 on Causal Judgement over SFT, demonstrating superior multi-step and complex logic inference.

 ## 📣 News
-The ckpt model, InfiGFusion-14B, has been released on Huggingface.
+😁 The ckpt model, InfiGFusion-14B, has been released on Huggingface! ! !

 ## 📕 Model Summary